trans-travel/trans-travel/us/ny.md

 ## Medical Care

  * Trans medical care is legal for all ages
+ * New York has a sanctuary law for people obtaining transition-related medical care.
+ * New York will not extradite people for violating another state's laws against medical transition.
- * New York City has issued an executive order prohibiting cooperation with prosecution of a person for receiving or providing transgender care.
+ * In addition to the state law, New York City has issued an executive order prohibiting cooperation with prosecution of a person for receiving or providing transgender care.

 ## Child Custody / Abuse